mfornet/acmx/README.md

 * [Change the port used by the extension](https://github.com/jmerle/competitive-companion#custom-tools) to 10042.
 This is the port used by default in `acmX`.
 If you want to use any other port, open settings and update `acmx.companion.port`.
 This require to reset vscode to take effect.
 You should also change the port on the extension.

 I encourage everyone to read and change [all settings](#settings) before first use.
 Anyway, after updating `acmx.configuration.solutionPath` it should work good for C++ users.

+## How does stressing the solution work

+To stress the solution your code is compared to a correct code against a larga sample of testcases.
+In order to do that you should execute `ACMX: Upgrade` from the command pallete.
+Two files will be created.

+* `brute.cpp` This should be a correct solution.
+A code that is expected to report correct output.
+It doesn't matter if it's slow as long as you only check this program against small testcases.
+* `gen.py` Every time this code is executed is expected to print a random testcases.

+**AWESOME** `gen.py` is created automatically by inspecting testcases if you install [`tcgen`](https://github.com/mfornet/tcgen).
+To install `tcgen` just run:

+`pip install tcgen`

 ## Default template is awful, how can I change it